lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2022-07-06-Turing_Machines.md

 The paper makes many other fundamental contributions:

 * the *universal machine*, and with it the idea of *coding* machines in the form of numbers
-* the *halting problem* for machines so coded, and its *undecidability* by diagonalisation
+* the *halting problem* (not exactly!) for machines so coded, and its *undecidability* by diagonalisation

 And much more.
 Turing, in this one paper, launched the field of theoretical computer science.

-### On the universal machine and the halting problem
+### On the universal machine and the halting (?) problem

-We can't be sure what put Turing onto the idea of a universal machine, but once he thought of it, he probably thought that their existence was obvious.
+We can't be sure what put Turing on to the idea of a universal machine, but once he thought of it, he probably thought that its existence was obvious.
-Since the very point of a TM was to simulate a clerk working at a desk, and the operation of a TM was itself clerical—depending on the machine state and tape synmbol, do this or do that according to a given list of transition rules—there was obviously a TM to carry out such a routine task.
+Since the very point of a TM was to simulate a clerk working at a desk, and the operation of a TM was itself clerical—depending on the machine state and tape synmbol, do this or do that as directed by a given list of transition rules—there was obviously a TM to carry out such a routine task.
 Turing's paper is a bit sketchy about how the details of the constrution, but it seems that nobody minded.
-(After all, Gödel never did get around to publishing any proof of his second incompleteness theorem; people thought it obvious, and the details turned out to be fiendish.)
+(After all, Gödel never did get around to publishing any proof of his second incompleteness theorem; people thought it obvious, and the details [turned out to be fiendish](https://www.jstor.org/stable/43046506).)

+Today we have universal machines that have been worked out to the last detail.
+Here at Cambridge, [Dr Ken Moody](https://www.cl.cam.ac.uk/~km10/) coded a universal register machine couple of decades ago.
-Today, we are much more sophisticated.
-We use a standard bijection between $\mathbb{N}$ and  $\mathbb{N}\times\mathbb{N}$ to pack lists of integers into a single integer.
+He used a standard bijection between $\mathbb{N}$ and $\mathbb{N}\times\mathbb{N}$ to pack lists of integers into a single integer.
-Then (typically using *register machines* rather than TMs, for simplicity), the full, precise code of a universal machine can fit on a couple of slides, no handwaving.
+He coded a small library of little register machines to perform operations such as push on stack and pop from stack and created a design reminiscent of the fetch-execute cycle of a real processor.
+The whole thing fits on a couple of slides.

 *FIGURE OF UNIVERSAL MACHINE*

-The idea that the halting problem is undecidable is obvious.
+The halting problem is obviously undecidable.
-Otherwise, many mathematical conjectures would otherwise also be decidable, such as Fermat's last theorem.
-It would be trivial to write a program to search for $x$, $y$, $z$, $n>2$ such that
+Otherwise, many mathematical conjectures would be trivial to resolve, such as Fermat's last theorem: just write a program to search for $x$, $y$, $z$, $n>2$ such that
-$x^n+y^n = z^n$; such a program would terminate if and only if Fermat's last theorem was false.
+$x^n+y^n = z^n$ and ask whether it terminates.
+Nevertheless, the undecidability claim has to be rigorously expressed and proved.

 Contrary to popular belief, Turing's paper does not address the halting problem, but a related property that he calls circularity.
 A TM is *circular* provided it “never writes down more than a finite number of symbols of the first kind” (zeros and ones).
-Circularity mattered, I suppose, because of his specific interest in approximating real numbers using binary strings.
+Circularity mattered, I suppose, because of Turing's specific interest in approximating real numbers using binary strings.
 According to Christopher Strachey, Turing informed him of a proof of the undecidability of the actual halting problem, which he reproduced in a Letter to the *Computer Journal* only in 1965.

 <img src="/images/Strachey-halting.png" alt="Halting problem proof" width="1000"/>

 ### Turing and Maurice Wilkes

-For a contrary view, here is Maurice Wilkes, [interviewed by David P. Anderson](http://doi.acm.org/10.1145/1562164.1562180):
+For a contrarian opinion of Turing, here is Maurice Wilkes, [interviewed by David P. Anderson](http://doi.acm.org/10.1145/1562164.1562180):

 > **Looking back, what would you say was the significance of Turing's 1936 Entscheidungs-problem paper?**
 >